All Episodes

 Hope a big celebration is on your agenda.

-You know she couldn't care less about my having a happy birthday.
+You know, she couldn't care less about my having a happy birthday.

-The EIB staff.
+Thank you, the EIB staff.

-Once again violating orders.
+Once again, violating orders.

-And bringing by the way, oh they left.
+By the way, they left.

 I don't know what kind of cake it is.

-Hopefully it's a Yeah, I know.
+Yeah, I know.

-You know why that's a good point.
+You know why that's a good point?

 Oh, it's a yellow cake with white.